turbopape/scheje/README.md

 [KFFD](http://web.cs.ucdavis.edu/~devanbu/teaching/260/kohlbecker.pdf)
 Algorithm.
-Now Scheje appends a timestamp with respect to the iteration in which every form is being expanded, thus preventing from inadvertendly capturing symbols across expansion.
+Now Scheje appends a timestamp with respect to the iteration in which every form is being expanded, thus preventing from inadvertently capturing symbols across different expansion stages.
-If some symbols with timestamps could not be evaluated, Scheje tries to evaluate their "root" form, i.e, looks if their original name isn't bound in the environment.
-This kind of forces capture of such symbols, as to see if they were intended to be passed as globals, for instance.
+If some symbols having timestamps could not be evaluated, Scheje tries to evaluate their "root" form, i.e, looks if their name stripped out of the timestamps isn't bound in the execution environment.
+This 'sort of' forces capture of such symbols, as to see if they were intended to be passed as globals, for instance.

 For instance, these two exmaples work properly: